Vietnam.vn - Nền tảng quảng bá Việt Nam

 BEAUTIFUL FLOWERS IN THE GARDEN (3)

 HOEG Peter (born 1957) is a Danish writer of international stature.
-In 1992, he became famous for his novel Miss Smilla and the Sense of Snow (a critique of civilization, describing the split between European and Eskimo literature), a writing style that is both coldly analytical, sympathetic and poetic (it was made into a film).
+In 1992, he became famous for his novel Miss Smilla and the Sense of Snow (a critique of civilization, describing the split between European and Eskimo literature), a writing style that is both coldly analytical, compassionate and poetic (it was made into a film).

-Love and conditions; art and science are central to the Danish Dream History (in a century) and the short story collection Night Stories ; the novel The Woman and the Monkey (1966) depicts the ego-realization of an alcoholic upper-class woman who rescues a rare monkey from the hands of scientists.
+Love and conditions; art and science are central to the theory “Danish Dream History” (in a century) and the short story collection Night Stories ; the novel The Woman and the Monkey (1966) depicts the ego-realization of an alcoholic upper-class woman who rescues a rare monkey from the hands of scientists.

 Through the characters, the author always reminds us that there is something wrong in modern life.

 KIRK Hans (1898-1962) was a Danish writer.
 The son of a doctor, he worked as a civil servant and later as a journalist.
 From 1930, he collaborated with the communist press.
 He was arrested by the fascists in 1941.
-Two years later, he escaped from prison and became an underground activist.
+Two years later, he escaped from prison and became underground.
 He wrote novels and short stories; political and sociological topics; describing the class struggle, against capitalism and fascism.

 The Fishermen (Fiskerne, 1928) is the first novel in Danish literature to describe the development of a social group (rather than a single character); The Day Laborer (Daglejerne, 1936), The New Times (De ny Tider, 1939), The Slave (Slaven, 1948).

 KLITGAARD Mogens (1906-1945) was a Danish writer.
 He grew up in an orphanage.
 He worked as a laborer without a fixed job, unemployed, and taught himself to write.
-When the Nazis occupied Denmark, he fought against it and had to flee to Sweden.
+When the Nazis occupied Denmark, he fought against them and had to flee to Sweden.
 He was a progressive writer.
 His active wandering life helped Klitgaard write critical realist novels with an ironic tone that readers loved.
 Klitgaard reflected the poetic side of everyday life of ordinary people against the ruling class.

-Works: Poetry collection The Pirates' Dream (Fribytterdromme, 1920), poetry collection Songs of the Earth (Verdslige Sange, 1927), novel Life in All Colors (Livets Arabesk, 1921), essay collection Between the Wars (Mellem Krigene, 1946), My Time (I Min Tid, 1963).
+Works: Poetry collection Pirates' Dreams (Fribytterdromme, 1920), poetry collection Earthly Songs (Verdslige Sange, 1927), novel Colorful Life (Livets Arabesk, 1921), essay collection Between the Wars (Mellem Krigene, 1946), My Time (I Min Tid, 1963).

-OEHLSCHLĂGER Adam (1779-1850) was a leader of the Danish Romantic movement.
+OEHLSCHLÀGER Adam (1779-1850) was a leader of the Danish Romantic movement.
 His collection Digte (Poems, 1803) initiated the movement with sentimental reflections that would remain part of the Danish literary tradition until the 20th century.
 His poetic drama Poetiska Skrifter (1950) was equally influential.

 Source